Khamtai Siphandone: Early life

-In 1954 he became a member of the Communist Party of Indochina, and in 1955 the Lao People's Party, whose central committee he was from 1957.
+In 1954, Siphandone became a member of the Communist Party of Indochina, and in 1955 the Lao People's Party, on whose central committee he served from 1957.
 He was considered a close confidant of the first Secretary-General Kaysone Phomvihane.
 In 1962 he became his successor as chief of staff of the armed units of the Pathet Lao.
-In 1966 he became commander-in-chief of the resulting "Lao People's Liberation Army", which fought with North Vietnamese support in the Laotian civil war against the royal troops.
-In 1972 he rose to the Politburo of the LPRP.
+In 1966 he became commander-in-chief of the resulting "Lao People's Liberation Army", which fought, with North Vietnamese support, in the Laotian Civil War against the royal troops.
+In 1972 he rose to membership in the Politburo of the LPRP.